-All students, who make 90's in the numerically graded subjects, will be placed on the Distinguished / All A Honor Roll.
-Students on the Distinguished Honor Roll all year will receive an award at the end of the year.
+All students, who make 90's in the numerically graded subjects, will be placed on the All A Honor Roll.
+Students on the All A Honor Roll all year will receive an award at the end of the year.

 All students, who do not make all 90's but make 80 or above on all numerical grades, will be placed on the A / B Honor Roll.
-Students who are on Honor Roll all of the six-week grading periods will receive an award at the end of the year.
+Students who are on the AB Honor Roll all of the nine-week grading periods will receive an award at the end of the year.